ebullient/obsidian-deck-notes/README.md

 Open Settings → Simple Flashcards to configure:

 ### Card Paths
 List of folders or files to scan for cards (one per line, relative to vault root).
+This defines which files are scanned, not which cards are displayed.

 Example:
 ```